-Every single extension or construction project has to deal with a question of a roof the project is going to sit bellow.
-Its final look depends on many factors – mostly the type and style of the house, available budget for the project and the building regulations that apply in the area.
-Basically, types of the roofs can be simply divided into two main groups – flat roofs and pitched roofs.
-We will talk about the main differences and the advantages/disadvantages of these two groups in the article bellow.
+Every single extension or construction project has to deal with a question of a roof the project is going to sit below.
+Its final look depends on many factors – mostly the type and style of the house, the available budget for the project, and the building regulations that apply in the area.
+Basically, types of roofs can be simply divided into two main groups – flat roofs and pitched roofs.
+We will talk about the main differences and the advantages/disadvantages of these two groups in the article below.

-Interesting fact is that even though these are called flat, they are not usually completely flat.
-There is a slight pitch of few degrees to ensure drainage.
+An interesting fact is that even though these are called flat, they are not usually completely flat.
+There is a slight pitch of a few degrees to ensure drainage.
 This type of roof is usually a choice for smaller projects such as rear and side single/double extensions and garages.
-Basically roof is constructed of a horizontal base with a waterproof membrane supported by ceiling joists.
+Basically, roof is constructed of a horizontal base with a waterproof membrane supported by ceiling joists.

-From the cost perspective flat roofs are definitely cheaper variant compared to the pitched roofs.
-Much less material and labour is needed and the work of the replacement can take no longer than a single day in some cases.
+From the cost perspective, flat roofs are definitely a cheaper variant compared to pitched roofs.
+Much less material and labor are needed and the work of the replacement can take no longer than a single day in some cases.

-What has to be taken into mind is that pitched roofs are more cost demanding.
-It requires much more complex design, materials and work hours compared to the flat roofs.
-Another important thing to think about is weight of the new roof.
-As pitched roofs are usually much heavier than the flat roofs, replacing the one with another is not always possible.
+What has to be taken into mind is that pitched roofs are more cost-demanding.
+It requires much more complex design, materials, and work hours compared to flat roofs.
+Another important thing to think about is the weight of the new roof.
+As pitched roofs are usually much heavier than flat roofs, replacing one with another is not always possible.

-In general both types of roofs have their pros and cons and we recommend to talk to your architect or contractor when deciding which type is more suitable for your project.
+In general, both types of roofs have their pros and cons and we recommend talking to your architect or contractor when deciding which type is more suitable for your project.